Obiter dictum

-Obiter dictum (usually used in the plural, obiter dicta) is a Latin phrase meaning "other things said", that is, a remark in a legal opinion that is "said in passing" by any judge or arbitrator.
-It is a concept derived from English common law, whereby a judgment comprises only two elements: ratio decidendi and obiter dicta.
+Obiter dictum (usually used in the plural, obiter dicta) is a Latin phrase meaning "said in passing".
+In a legal system, the term may apply to any remark in a legal opinion that is "said in passing" by a judge or arbitrator.
+The concept as used in law derives from English common law, whereby a judgment comprises only two elements: ratio decidendi and obiter dicta.
 For the purposes of judicial precedent, ratio decidendi is binding, whereas obiter dicta are persuasive only.

 Significance

 A judicial statement can be ratio decidendi only if it refers to the crucial facts and law of the case.
 Statements that are not crucial, or which refer to hypothetical facts or to unrelated law issues, are obiter dicta.
 Obiter dicta (often simply dicta, or obiter) are remarks or observations made by a judge that, although included in the body of the court's opinion, do not form a necessary part of the court's decision.
 In a court opinion, obiter dicta include, but are not limited to, words "introduced by way of illustration, or analogy or argument".
 Unlike ratio decidendi, obiter dicta are not the subject of the judicial decision, even if they happen to be correct statements of law.
 The so-called Wambaugh's Inversion Test provides that to determine whether a judicial statement is ratio or obiter, you should invert the argument, that is to say, ask whether the decision would have been different, had the statement been omitted.
 If so, the statement is crucial and is ratio; whereas if it is not crucial, it is obiter.

 If a court rules that it lacks jurisdiction to hear a case (or dismisses the case on a technicality), but still goes on to offer opinions on the merits of the case, such opinions may constitute obiter dicta.
 Other instances of obiter dicta may occur where a judge makes an aside to provide context for the opinion, or makes a thorough exploration of a relevant area of law.
 If a judge, by way of illumination, provides a hypothetical example, this would be obiter even if relevant because it would not be on the facts of the case, as in the Carlill case (below).